 The American Psychological Association estimates that 40 to 50% of marriages end in divorce.
 In Hollywood, this number is much higher; it seems like every day a new celebrity couple is calling it quits.
 This isn’t altogether surprising, as celebrity couples face more scrutiny from the public eye than a typical duo.
-If you are considering filing for a divorce or have been served with divorce papers, contact a family law attorney in Los Angeles for legal help and counsel.
+If you are considering filing for a divorce or have been served with divorce papers, contact a Los Angeles family lawyer for legal help and counsel.
 There are certain aspects of a Los Angeles celebrity divorce that don’t apply to the average relationship, however.
 What are the extra considerations in a celebrity divorce?
 We take a look at some unique aspects.

 (Extreme) Conflicting Schedules

 If you look at the highest divorce rates by profession, you’ll find that occupations like entertainment, health, and law enforcement have the most marriages that end in divorce.
 The common thread between these professions can be attributed to extreme schedules.
 Physicians, for example, work long hours and spend a lot of time away from their families.
 Law enforcement officers work equally long hours at odd times.
 Resentment may brew if the spouse feels his or her partner is choosing work over family.

 For celebrity couples, this effect is magnified.
 Actors and singers may spend weeks or even months away from their families on location or on tour.
 This creates extreme issues when it comes to emotional support.

 Filing for divorce can be a costly and drawn-out affair.
 For celebrity couples, divorce rates may be higher because it’s easier for them to divorce from an economic standpoint.
 While other couples may try to work out their differences due to financial constraints, Hollywood couples can divorce without regard to cost.